Skip to main content

 Wellness Technology and the Problem of Unvalidated Data

-The challenge with is more subtle but equally significant.
+The challenge with wellness technology is more subtle but equally significant.
 The FDA’s guidance on mobile medical applications creates a partition between low-risk general wellness devices and higher-risk medical devices.
 This distinction is based on the intended use and claims made by the manufacturer.

 An app that helps you “manage your fitness” is low-risk, while one that helps you “manage your diabetes” is a medical device.
 This binary classification fails to account for the reality of data application in the modern health landscape.